-Track damage or failure caused by operation on ice, poor lubrication conditions, or excessive speed voids the track warranty.
+Track damage or failure caused by operation on ice or poor lubrication conditions voids the track warranty.

 Operating the snowmobile with a damaged track increases the possibility of track failure, which could cause loss of control resulting in serious injury or death.
 Always inspect the track for damage before using the vehicle.